Omics Data Assistant

 A license is required to use Omics Data Assistant on the DNAnexus Platform.
 Contact DNAnexus Sales for more information.

 Whether you're new to a dataset or an experienced bioinformatician, the assistant saves you time by understanding your questions in plain English.
-New users can quickly discover what data their datasets contain without browsing through fields and schemas.
-Experienced users can define cohorts in seconds by describing criteria in a few sentences, eliminating the need to manually configure multiple filters.
+New users can discover what data their datasets contain without browsing through fields and schemas.
+Experienced users can define cohorts in seconds by describing criteria in a few sentences, removing the need to manually configure multiple filters.

 Omics Data Assistant uses generative AI to accelerate your analysis.
 While powerful, AI models can occasionally produce inaccurate or incomplete results.
 Always verify generated cohorts and insights against your underlying data.
 The assistant alone should not be used for clinical diagnosis or treatment decisions.